July 26, 2019

 Properties and mechanism of action

-However, the effects of ephedrine outside the central nervous system are stronger than those of amphetamine.
-These effects include, among others, increased blood pressure, increased heart rate, enlarged bronchi, enlarged blood vessels in striated, or voluntary muscles, the reduction of other blood vessels and stimulated energy metabolism.
+By contrast with amphetamine, however, the effects of ephedrine beyond the central nervous system are stronger.
+Some examples of these effects include increased blood pressure, an increased heart rate, enlarged bronchi, enlarged blood vessels in striated, or voluntary muscles, the reduction of other blood vessels, and accelerated energy metabolism.

 In Finland, ephedrine is not classified as a doping substance, but as a pharmaceutical substance.
 Ephedrine is used in the treatment of asthma, coughs and head colds in doses of 10–50 mg.
 It is also used in conjunction with anesthesia for the treatment of hypotension, or low blood pressure .
 In the field of Chines medicine, ephedrine has been used for the treatment of asthma for thousands of years .